Do you know the color theory behind UX (User Experience) design? Here we discuss the different color meanings and when they are used.

 - Blue – security, trustworthy, stability, loyalty, wisdom, trust, friendliness, preservation, courage, science, sadness, depression, cold, staid

 - Purple – magic, mystery, spirituality, the sub-conscious, creativity, dignity, royalty, mourning, cruelty, arrogance, conceit

-- Black – powerful, mysterious, elegance, sophistication, functionality, death, morbid, plague, aloof
+- Black – powerful, mysterious, elegance, sophistication, functionality, death, morbid, aloof

-Whichever direction you choose to go, remember that you can help influence the emotional response of your users just by using the right colors.
+Whichever direction you choose to go, remember that you can help influence the emotional response of your users just by using these color theory concepts.

 Want to read more?
 Check out all our UX (User Experience) blog posts!